Whatcom Deserves a Public Hospital

 We don't have a public hospital?

 Except for the Point Roberts Public Hospital District we do not.
-We primarily have PeaceHealth which is described generally as a non-profit with religious affiliations.
+We primarily have PeaceHealth which is described as a private and religious institution.

 What kind of hospital do you mean?